mpg-age-bioinformatics/cluster_first_steps/README.md

 module purge
 ```

-#### Data
+## Data

 Data stored on the cluster is not backed up.
-You are responsilby for the backup of your data into a different file system.
+You are responsible for the backup of your data into a different file system.

+#### Short Explanation

+You can use many clients to copy your files to the cluster-filesystem beegfs.
+The clients needs to be able to use scp. scp means secure copy.
+That mean that your files are crypted during the copy process.
+We would recommend using filezilla.
+This Gui is available most known Operating systems, like Windows, Linux or OS-X (if you have a MAC).

+#### Using scp

 eg. transfer file from the server